 const events = require('events');

-const emitter = new events();
+const emitter = new events();:::

 newIsCapExceptionPattern

-Examples of additional correct code for this rule with the { "newIsCapExceptionPattern": "^person\\.." }
+Examples of additional correct code for this rule with the { "newIsCapExceptionPattern": "^person\\.." } option:

 ::: correct